aws-solutions-library-samples/guidance-for-ec2-spot-placement-score-tracker/README.md

-2. At this stage, you can check the configuration files located at the folder: **guidance-for-ec2-spot-placement-score-tracker/configuration** We do provide an example file with a few workloads, but we also recommend checking [the best practices below](#dashboard-setup-best-practices).
-Use those best practices to define the dashboard that is meaningful for you.
+2. At this stage, you can check the configuration files located at the folder: **guidance-for-ec2-spot-placement-score-tracker/configuration** We provide an example file with a few workloads, but we also recommend checking [the best configuration practices below](#dashboard-setup-best-practices).
+Follow those best practices to define the dashboard that is meaningful for you.

 3. Deploy dependencies